-Lea has more than 25 years of experience in the manufacture of monoclonal blood bank reagents as manager of Raw Material Manufacturing at Immucor and manager of Monoclonal Reagents at Gamma Biologicals.
+Lea has more than 25 years of experience in the manufacture of monoclonal blood bank reagents as Director of Raw Material Manufacturing at Immucor and Manager of Monoclonal Reagents at Gamma Biologicals.

 Siwa was founded in 2005 by Drs.
 William Canfield (Chairman and CEO) and Kevin Moore (President).
 Both are trained Hematologists/Oncologists and former faculty at the University of Oklahoma Health Sciences Center.
 Dr. Canfield left the University in 1998 to found Novazyme Pharmaceuticals; subsequently acquired by Genzyme in 2001.
 From 2005-2015 he was Chairman of Cytovance Biologics until it was acquired by Hepalink.
-From 1998 to 2013 Dr. Moore was an investigator at the Oklahoma Medical Research Foundation a private, non-profit research institute in Oklahoma City, where he performed his groundbreaking research on TPSTs.
+From 1998 to 2013 Dr. Moore was an investigator at the Oklahoma Medical Research Foundation a private, non-profit research institute in Oklahoma City.